nathanRamaNoodles/Noodle-Synth/README.md

 Modded:
- - reduced code size (480 bytes saved)
+ - reduced code size (480 bytes saved).
+Use a new function to compute a note and some minor optimization.
  - solved a bug with flat and sharp in the header.
 Octave was not checked and so, a note, whatever its octave got the flat or sharp